input-output-hk/catalyst-voices/catalyst-gateway/tests/api_tests/Readme.md

 Sets up a containerized environment with the `EventDB` and `catalyst-gateway` services running.

-Integration tests are run in this environment that probe the behavior of the `catalyst-gateway` service in situations where the DB schema version changes during execution, and creates a mismatch with the version that gateway service expects.
+Integration tests are run in this environment that probes the behavior of the `catalyst-gateway` service in situations where the DB schema version changes during execution, and creates a mismatch with the version that gateway service expects.

 ## Running Locally